-5 2.4 Calculations
+2.4 Calculations

-Aerosol pH was inferred from the measured phase partitioning and associated thermodynamic properties (Henry's Law and dissociation constants) of HCI, meteorological conditions (RH and temperature), and hygroscopicity models of aerosol liquid water content (LWC) (Keene et al., 2004).
-Dry-deposition fluxes of size-resolved particulatephase species to the surface ocean were modeled based on the measured chemical composition and GMD for each size fraction, wind velocity, air temperature, and RH following Hummelshøj et al. (1992).
+Aerosol pH was inferred based on the measured phase partitioning and associated thermodynamic properties (Henry's Law and dissociation constants) of HCl, meteorological conditions (RH and temperature), and hygroscopicity models of aerosol liquid water content (LWC) (Keene et al., 2004).
+Dry-deposition fluxes of size-resolved particulatephase species to the surface ocean were calculated based on the measured chemical composition and GMD for each size fraction, wind velocity, air temperature, and RH following Hummelshøj et al. (1992).
 The laminar sublayer was assumed to be at 98% RH (Lewis and Schwartz, 2004) and the corresponding GMD for each size fraction within the sublayer was based on the measured ionic composition and hygroscopicity models (the same as those used to estimate aerosol LWC in the overlying air; see above).
-At

-- (the same as those used to estimate aerosol LWC in the overlying air; see above).
 At steady state in the absence of precipitation, dry-deposition fluxes of sea-salt aerosol are balanced by the corresponding emission fluxes.
-Emission fluxes of particulate Cl- and Br- associated with sea-salt aerosol were inferred from the calculated dry-deposition fluxes of sea-salt Na+ and the corresponding concentration ratios in surface - 20 seawater (Keene et al., 2007a).
-Dry-deposition fluxes of HCI, Br_t, HNO3, NH3, and SO2 to the surface ocean were calculated based on the measured mixing ratios, wind speed, air temperature, and surface-ocean-water temperature following Valigura (1995).
-This approach assumes that the surface ocean is substantially undersaturated with respect to the gas phase and, thus, solubility does not limit corresponding dry-deposition fluxes. - 25 We also assume no vertical gradients in particulate- and gas-phase species between the reference height for these approaches (10 m) and the measurement height.
+Emission fluxes of particulate Cl- and Br- associated with sea-salt aerosol were inferred from the calculated dry-deposition fluxes of sea-salt Na+ and the corresponding concentration ratios in surface seawater (Keene et al., 2007a).
+Dry-deposition fluxes of HCl, Br_t , HNO3, NH3, and SO_2 to the surface ocean were calculated based on the measured mixing ratios, wind speed, air temperature, and surface-ocean-water temperature following Valigura (1995).
+This approach assumes that the surface ocean is undersaturated with respect to the gas phase and, thus, solubility does not limit corresponding dry-deposition fluxes.
+We also assume no vertical gradients in particulate- and gas-phase species between the reference height for these approaches (10 m) and the measurement height.
+As described in detail below, the dry-deposition fluxes of size-resolved aerosols and soluble gases calculated from measurements based on the above approaches were used to parameterize turnover rates for aerosols and exogenous source strengths for N and S gases in the model.